VISHAAL-KUMAR-A/PDFExtracter/README.md

 # 📄 PDF Extraction Tool Using LLM

-A powerful web application that extracts structured data from PDF files using AI (Google Gemini) and outputs the results in Excel format.
+A powerful web application that extracts structured data from PDF files using AI (OpenAI GPT-4o-mini) and outputs the results in Excel format.
 Built with React frontend and FastAPI backend.

 ## 🎯 Project Overview

 This tool allows users to:
 - Upload single or multiple PDF files
 - Select between two extraction templates for Private Equity Fund documents
-- Process PDFs using Google Gemini AI for intelligent data extraction
+- Process PDFs using OpenAI GPT-4o-mini for intelligent data extraction
 - Download extracted data as formatted Excel (.xlsx) files

 ## 🏗️ Architecture